 Generally, rural or suburban areas offer reasonable fees for horseback riding lessons, while farms near major cities or "luxury" communities will cost much more.
 In general, expect to pay $20 to $50 for a half-hour private lesson.
 Lessons at elite training stables will be significantly higher.
 Price ranges at these barns can be well over $80 for an hour and are generally geared to riders who are in competitive training.

 Note: Don't choose stables based on the price.
 Always visit a facility first and decide if it offers the level and quality of training your child needs.
 As the young rider matures, you can always transition into more advanced disciplines (reining, dressage, jumping) and lesson plans.

 Finding the right stable to ride in can be a daunting task.
 Follow these guidelines to assist in narrowing down the process.

-Visit the stable to inspect the buildings, pastures, riding areas and horses.
+Visit the stable to inspect the buildings, pastures, riding areas, and horses.
 Staff should be friendly and cheerful.
 Horses need to be kept in clean environments without any unusual buildup of manure.

 Farms naturally have odors and a few flies.
-However, if the smell is overly offensive (strong urine odor in dirty stalls), flies and other pests are prevalent and the facility looks unsanitary, consider another riding stable.
+However, if the smell is overly offensive (strong urine odor in dirty stalls), flies and other pests are prevalent, and the facility looks unsanitary, consider another riding stable.
 Horses should look healthy with shiny coats and not be too fat or thin.
 Remember, elderly or ill horses may not look their best.
 The stable personnel should explain, willingly, why any animal appears unwell or thin.
 Some farms take in rescue horses and rehab them, too.

-A Well-Run Lesson
+A Well-Run Riding Lesson